M3SOulu/tipping-detailed-result-tables/README.md

 # Tipping Results Tables
-Detailed result tables for Tipping paper.
+This repo contains the tables that are summarized or aggregated in the Tipping paper.